-Hakka Noodles is a popular Indo-Chinese stir-fried noodle dish made with wheat noodles cooked until al dente and tossed with vegetables, aromatics and soy sauce.
-The noodles are stir-fried on high heat to retain their texture and flavor.
-This vegetarian and vegan Hakka Noodles recipe includes mixed vegetables and button mushrooms for a wholesome and satisfying meal.
-It can be served on its own or paired with other Indo-Chinese dishes.
+Hakka Noodles is a classic Indo-Chinese stir-fried noodle dish made with wheat noodles, vegetables and soy sauce.
+The noodles are cooked until al dente and quickly stir-fried with the veggies on high heat to keep the texture intact.
+This vegetarian and vegan recipe includes mixed vegetables and button mushrooms for a filling meal.
+Serve it on its own or pair with other Indo-Chinese dishes.

 Heat 4.5 cups of water in a pan with salt and a few drops of oil, until it comes to a boil.